graywolftech/react-heroicons/README.md

 ```

 > Note the above example assumes you are using [`Tailwind CSS`](https://tailwindcss.com/) but the color is easily stylable by using the CSS `color` property.

+## References
+- This [article](http://nicolasgallagher.com/making-svg-icon-libraries-for-react-apps/) is a nice reference for creating `React` component libraries.